backend-development/backend-development-textbook/source/rails_associations_and_validations.md

 ```ruby
     add_reference :tweets, :zombie, null: false, foreign_key: true
 ```

-Warning: in SQLite3 this will cause some problems ("SQLite3::SQLException: Cannot add a NOT NULL column with default value NULL"), please remove the `null: false,` part of the migration.

 If you ever mistype your `rails generate ...` line, you can undo it by running `rails destroy ...`.